Navigation

 After a barium swallow or meal, you may:

-The muscle relaxant usually used for this test can cause temporary dizziness or blurred eyesight, a fast pulse and a dry mouth.
+The muscle relaxant usually used for this test can cause temporary dizziness or blurred eyesight, a fast heartbeat, and a dry mouth.
 It can also cause difficulty peeing – if you have this after your test, tell your doctor.

 Complications of barium swallow and meal